 What are applicant files used for?

-What are employee personnel file contents?
+What are applicant file contents?

-The employee personnel file is generally stored in a locked, fire-proof file cabinet in a locked location that is accessible to Human Resources staff.
+As we know the use of applicant files are important to an organization as it contains confidential data it is generally stored in a locked, fire-proof file cabinet in a locked location that is accessible to Human Resources staff.
 The confidentiality of the employee information in the personnel file is of paramount importance.

 Of all the company-kept employee files, the employee personnel file is most frequently accessed day-to-day for information by the employer, supervisor, or Human Resources staff.

 What are the things to be considered while submitting Personnel File Contents?